penguinpowernz/scanban/README.md

 Using `scanban -n -a` is a handy way to see what would happen based on what is in the current files, or feed it directly using `scanban -n -f /var/log/auth.log` or `cat /var/log/auth.log | scanban -n -f -`.

+The normal mode of operation is to tail new lines from log files and docker containers as a daemon.

 When installed from the Debian package it can be manipulated as a systemd service:

     systemctl enable scanban
     systemctl start scanban

+Please see the [github wiki](https://github.com/penguinpowernz/scanban/wiki) for configuration examples and broader strategies.

 ## Configuration